doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ---

 Django Admin is a powerful tool for managing data used in your app.
-When your models use Djongo relational fields,  you can create NoSQL "embedded models" directly from the Django Admin.
-These fields provide better performance when compared with Django relational fields.
+When your models use Djongo relational fields,  you can create NoSQL "embedded models" directly from the Django Admin. **These fields provide better performance when compared with traditional Django relational fields.**

 The Django admin application can use your models to automatically build a site area that you can use to create, view, update, and delete records.
 This can save you a lot of time during development, making it very easy to test your models and get a feel for whether you have the right data.
 Most of you already know about Django Admin, but to demonstrate how to use it with Djongo, we start with a simple example.
 You can ask for [expert support](/djongo/support/) if your project uses complex models.

 We first define our basic models.
 In the tutorials, we use the example used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
 The documentation talks about 3 models that interact with each other: **Blog, Author and Entry**.
 To make the example clearer, few fields from the original models are omitted.